OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/jira-snow-integration.md

 > **Note**: If you are mapping multiple projects from Jira and want to synchronize to a given Jira project on basis of a ServiceNow field, then in addition to the above configuration, an additional configuration will be required in field mapping.
 This will be covered in the [Mapping Configuration](../../integrate/mapping-configuration.md) section below.

 * Once the projects are mapped, the next step is to define entities that needs to be integrated and fields that needs to be integrated for every entity mapped.
-* \{{SITENAME\}} fetches entities available in both systems and shows them in entities list for both systems.
+* <code class="expression">space.vars.SITENAME</code> fetches entities available in both systems and shows them in entities list for both systems.
 From the **Select Entities to Sync** section, select the relevant entities.

 > **Note**: For ServiceNow, only entities having import set created on them will be shown in the list.